mcirigna/find_files/README.md

 Description

-    find files created within Start Date and End Date enter dates using format year-month-day
-    works with python2 and python3
+    find files created within Start Date and End Date enter dates using format month/day/year like 10/30/2019 works with python2 and python3
     added support for windows
     outputs to a csv file
-    this program does not consider Hours Minutes or Seconds, only date
+    this program does not consider hours minutes or seconds, only date

 CSV output structure

-    file, path, birthtime, permissions, size, hardlinks
+    file, path, birthdate, permissions, size, hardlinks

 Example